idiap/ssp/README.md

 # SSP - Speech Signal Processing module

-SSP is released under the Gnu GPL version 3.
+SSP is released under a BSD licence.
 See the file `COPYING` for details.

 To install SSP from git, just clone it into a working directory: